2024 Relocation Guide (part 5): Real Estate Financing in Mexico for U.S & Canadian Investors

 Mexican Bank Loans for Property Purchases

-• Mexican banks are willing to lend up to 70% of the property’s appraised value
+• Up to 70% financing of the property’s appraised value.

-• Regulation and auditing by financial institutions in Mexico and the U.S., ensuring their security.
+• Regulated by financial institutions in Mexico and the U.S.

 Cross-Border Loans for Foreign Buyers